TaeKimJR/conductor-animate/README.md

 [![Downloads Stats][npm-downloads]][npm-url]

-Conductor is a React animation library that makes it easier to coordinate different animations across your page layout from a single, simple configuration.
-You can also create your own custom animations and inject them into the Conductor system.
+Conductor is a React animation library that makes it easier to coordinate different animations across your layout from a single, simple configuration.
+Coordinating complex page layout animations is now simple and easy.

-Conductor is meant to make complex page layout animations simple and easy.
+We provide some animations out-of-the-box, but the Conductor System is animation-agnostic so you can create your own custom animations and inject them in.

 ## Installation
 npm:

 ```sh